-- taking into consideration the character and accessibility of an area.
-Higher densities will be encouraged in sites which have good public transport accessibility such as Metro, rail and frequent bus service and are located in close proximity to centres (Policy SP1).
-Higher density development will be particularly encouraged within the Urban Core. - 6.12 Policy H1 seeks to ensure that new housing supply meets the needs of an ageing population, in recognition that almost a quarter of the Sunderland's population is forecast to be aged 65 or over by the end of the Plan period.
-The SHMA recognises a significant preference for people to stay in their own home and homes that are designed from the outset to be flexible and accessible to avoid the need for 'special' adaptions which are often costly to install and remove for future occupiers.
+The SHMA recognises a significant

+preference for people to stay in their own home and homes that are designed from the outset to be flexible and accessible to avoid the need for 'special' adaptions which are often costly to install and remove for future occupiers.
 As such, the council will require developers to ensure at least 10% of dwellings on sites of 10 or more, meet building regulations M4 (2) Category 2 - accessible and adaptable dwellings.
-However, low-rise non-lifted serviced flats will be excluded due to not being able to achieve step-free access.
-In order to ensure choice in the housing stock for the city's ageing population developments should consider alternative designs and layouts to provide for those older people who may want to stay within their own home. - 6.13 The council established its own Self-Build and Custom Build Register in April 2016 in accordance with the provisions of the Act.
-To assist people who want to build their own home, the council will seek to identify appropriate small sites to assist in the delivery of self-build/custom house building plots. - 6.14 Development should consider the inclusion of self-build and custom house build plots on schemes, utilising the Self-build and Custom Build Register.
+However, lowrise non-lifted serviced flats will be excluded due to not being able to achieve step-free access.
+The council does recognise that in some instances, it may not be possible to deliver the accessible and adaptable dwellings requirement in full.
+In this instance the applicant will be expected to submit a detailed viability assessment to clearly demonstrate how the requirement set out within Policy H1 (iv) would make the scheme unviable.
+In order to ensure choice in the housing stock for the city's ageing population developments should consider alternative designs and layouts to provide for those older people who may want to stay within their own home home and take on board appropriate evidence to ensure suitable accommodation for older people and those with special housing needs is provided, where a need is demonstrated.

+6.13 The council established its own Self-Build and Custom Build Register in April 2016 in accordance with the provisions of the Act.
+To assist people who want to build their own home, the council will support appropriate

+- self build developments as well as seek to identify appropriate small sites to assist in the delivery of selfbuild/custom house building plots. - 6.14 Development should consider the inclusion of self-build and custom house build plots on schemes, utilising the Self-build and Custom Build Register.
 If provision is made for this type of housing within a development and it can be demonstrated to the council's satisfaction that no demand exists, the land will revert back to the developer to deliver general housing instead.

-H2 Affordable homes
+H2 Affordable Homes